 - An additional online file storage allocation (also known as a Windows Home Directory)

 All individuals who access CAEN computing services are subject to University of Michigan and College of Engineering policies, outlined in the CAEN Conditions of Use.
-For further information on eligibility and restrictions, visit our Access & Eligibility page, or contact the CAEN Help Desk.

 ITS Computing Accounts